-- Pressgraphics + X, Click on Device Manager.
+- Pressgraphics + X, and Click on Device Manager.

-- Double click Display adapter, Select the Graphics device listed under it.
+- Double click the Display adapter, Select the Graphics device listed under it.

-- Right, Click on the Graphic device, Click on properties.
+- Right, Click on the Graphic device, and Click on properties.

 - Select the driver tab and select Rollback driver.

 - Follow on-screen instructions to complete the rollback process.

-Note: Rollback Driver option only available, If you have recently updated Graphics driver with the latest version.
+Note: Rollback Driver option is only available If you have recently updated the Graphics driver with the latest version.

 Once you are done with the above steps, Restart windows and try connecting the TV and check if it helps.